 Macedonia is a small country, in the heart of the Balkans, which for five centuries was under the yoke of the Ottoman Empire.
 The action of the film "To the Hilt" takes place in the years ...
 See full summary »

 New York serves as a backdrop for a cast of characters in search of love, lust or lucre including a woman who makes awkward moves on the man renovating her SoHo loft, an embezzler, a sleazy...
 See full summary »

-Two inter-cut tales of redemption, a century apart.
-Late in the 1800s, two brothers feud over a woman.
-She marries one; the other, Luke, a deadly gunslinger, becomes a soldier of fortune in Macedonia, helping Turks keep local Christians in line.
+Two parallel tales of redemption, a century apart.
+A burglar is held at gunpoint and forced to listen to a story.
+At the turn of the 20th Century, two brothers feud over a woman.
+She marries one; the other, Luke, a deadly gunslinger, becomes a soldier of fortune in Macedonia, and gets embroiled in a local revolution.
 He's after money.
-Wounded, he's nursed by a pregnant villager who urges him to "kill for good, not for gold."
+Wounded by his brother, he's nursed by a pregnant villager who urges him to "kill for good, not for gold."
 A dying old woman in modern Manhattan tells Luke's story; her listener is Edge, a young thief who's burgled her flat to pay off crooked cops who can send him to jail.
 He listens with the desperate hope that he'll find gold that he thinks she has.
-The stories intersect when Edge sorts out the old woman's connection to Luke.
+The stories intersect when Edge sorts out the old woman's surprising connection to Luke.
 Written by